tiayyba/CYT180_Lab1/README.md

 ---

-## Submission Checklist

-Before submitting, make sure your PDF includes:
-- Screenshots for all 8 completed tasks from lab1.ipynb
-- Visible name and student ID shown in the notebook output
-- Clear evidence of code execution and output
-- Tasks labeled clearly (Task 1, Task 2, etc.)
----

 ## Important Notes

-* This lab assesses **Python understanding**, not Git expertise.
-* Code must run successfully
-* Late or improperly named repositories may not be accepted
+* Late submissions receive -20% per day.
+* Submissions which do not follow the given guidelines will be graded as zero!
-* Academic integrity policies apply
+* Academic integrity policies apply.

 ---